3 Key Benefits of Automating Workforce Scheduling in Complex Industries

 - Reduce deviations or infractions to safety and compliance regulations.
 Shell tracks across 100% of fatigue-risk guidelines.

 2. Employee Fairness & Flexibility

 The labor market for skilled employees is competitive, employee needs are changing, and workers are increasingly trying to balance family commitments and work.
-This makes employee retention tough, especially in highly regulated and complex industries.
+This makes employee retention challenging, especially in highly regulated and complex industries.

 Today, work schedules are evolving to accommodate the changing needs of the workforce.
 With automated scheduling processes, employers can now offer employees the ability to view schedules off-site, trade shifts, file leave requests, and more.
 Research shows that today’s workers value having input into scheduling and overtime procedures, and they want visibility into scheduling practices.
 This can be a significant differentiator on the employment front.
 Here’s how automated scheduling helps:

 - Reduced absenteeism rates.
 AK Steel (acquired by Cleveland-Cliffs) experienced a 38% reduction in absenteeism after implementing automated processes.

 - Lower percentage of unwanted shifts being assigned.
 AK Steel experienced more than 95% assignment of preferred shifts.

 - Significant increase in employee survey satisfaction rates around transparency and employee fairness.

 After successfully embodying the change management procedures required for automated workforce scheduling, companies can leverage the magnitude of data and analytics at their fingertips to efficiently optimize staffing needs and cost savings and include budget and demand analytics in forecasting and executive decision-making.
 Positive outcomes include: